Are you considering a career in either property or community association management?

 These managers do not, however, show prospective residents around units.

-how to obtain your CAM license?
+how to obtain your CAM license.
 Regulations differ by state.

 In the state of Florida, you must take a CAM course.
-Then, apply for your license, get your fingerprints taken, and schedule a final exam.
-If you pass this, you have earned your license.
+Then, apply for your license, take your fingerprints, and schedule a final exam.
+If you pass this, you have earned your support.

 Ready to Advance Your Career?